mavlink/mavlink-devguide/en/guide/mavlink_2.md

 - [Empty-byte payload truncation](../guide/serialization.md#payload_truncation) - Empty (zero-filled) bytes at the end of the serialized payload must be removed before sending (All bytes were sent in _MAVLink 1_, regardless of content).
 - [Compatibility Flags](../guide/serialization.md#compat_flags)/[Incompatibility Flags](../guide/serialization.md#incompat_flags) - Allow for backwards compatible evolution of the protocol by indicating frames that must be handled in a special/non-standard way (packets with compatibility flags can still be handled in the standard way, while packets with incompatibility flags must be dropped if the flage is not supported).

+> [!TIP]
-> **Tip** The _MAVLink 2_ [design document](https://docs.google.com/document/d/1XtbD0ORNkhZ8eKrsbSIZNLyg9sFRXMXbsR2mp37KbIg/edit?usp=sharing) provides additional background information about the changes.
+> The _MAVLink 2_ [design document](https://docs.google.com/document/d/1XtbD0ORNkhZ8eKrsbSIZNLyg9sFRXMXbsR2mp37KbIg/edit?usp=sharing) provides additional background information about the changes.

 ## Upgrading to MAVLink 2